 I collected books on human sexuality.
 I had about 20.
 I studied diagrams of the female reproductive organs.
 I learned about ovaries, Fallopian tubes and the uterus.
 I visualized my sperm cell working its way through Karen's tubes to fertilize an egg.

 Karen removed her IUD (Intra-Uterine Device) and began trying to get pregnant.
 Things sometimes go awry, and it takes a couple of tries to get them right.
 That is how it was.
 Karen was pregnant by late 1982.
-In March, 1983, she called me where I was working as a printer for the State.
-She was at the doctor's office.
-There had been a miscarriage.
+In March, 1983, she called me where I was working as a printer with the State.
+She was at the doctor's office, and there had been a miscarriage.
 I recall walking through the streets of Nashville with tears in my eyes.
-That night, Karen and I hugged in the kitchen, and I said we would try again.
-She must have gotten pregnant the second time around June 11.
-Michael Brandon Colyer was born 9 months later on March 11, 1984.
+That night, Karen and I hugged in the kitchen, and I told her we would try again.
+She must have gotten pregnant the second time around June 11, because Michael Brandon Colyer was born 9 months later on March 11, 1984.
 As it turned out, the pregnancies were so close that only one of the babies could be born.
 It was hard to understand and hard to explain.
 It had to be God's will!
 I came to feel that God brought me to Nashville for the purpose of becoming Michael's father.
 Years later, I felt He brought me back to help Michael after he got older.
-Karen and I divorced, and I ended up living in my parents' basement in Louisville.
+Karen and I divorced, and I ended up living with my parents in Louisville.
 But I lived with my son over a year, long enough to establish a permanent relationship.
-He never forgot me.
+He never forgot me!

 I turned 40 in my parents' basement.
 It seemed like my life was over.
 I would be in the basement 12 years: 1985-1997.
 We perceive time differently after 40.
 It becomes a running facet.
 Days, months and years slip by with little meaning.
 We approach 50.
 We watch ourselves turn gray and feel our strength ebb.
 We despise the music of the day and have no interest in television.
 We long for our youth and are envious of the younger generation.